top of page

 Revisions are part of the creative process, but too many can delay the project and increase costs.

-• Agree on what stage you would like to see the work to review.
+• Agree on what stage you would like to see the work for review.

 • Make sure you understand how many rounds of revisions are included in the initial price and how much extras would cost.